DatChauThanh/FoTA/README.md

 # CAN Protocol Bootloader

 ## Overview
-This project implements a CAN protocol bootloader for microcontrollers.
-The bootloader allows firmware updates over the CAN bus without disassembly or additional connections.
+This project implements a Gateway application for microcontrollers.
+This allows firmware updates over the CAN bus to MCU in CAN network.

 ## Installation and Setup
 1. Clone this repository: